AWtcrnErXbs.jpeg

 [TL/DR] A group event for tactile, consent-based, non-sexualized interaction, in a supportive and safe setting.
 A space of emotional healing and re-charging.

-🏳️🌈🏳️⚧️ LGBTQ+ friendly 🏄 Participation in sober state only 💂♀️ Guidelines in English
+🏳️🌈🏳️⚧️ LGBTQ+ friendly 🏄 Sober participation 🇬🇧🇵🇹 Guidelines in English + some meetings, in Portuguese

-Participation To participate, you need to pass a short friendly interview with the facilitator in voice messages.
-Write to the facilitator in Telegram, WhatsApp (+351 913593932).
+Interview required for participation To participate, you need to pass a short friendly interview with the facilitator in voice messages.

 A cuddle party is a resourceful group practice, where we cuddle, explore our interaction, intentions and personal boundaries, in a safe and caring setting.